Beer has a rich, varied history and is an important part of different cultures around the world.

 Beer was practically the same as water for medieval Germans.
 It offered the same hydration benefits as water, while also being safer to consume and more hygienic.
 This was before they invented sewage systems.

 For something as widely consumed as beer, there’s bound to be a few scumbags.
-These scammers would add many additions to their brew, including hallucinogenic plants.
+These scammers would add many additions to their brew, including hallucinogenic plants like todays CBD.
 They would then sell these brews at a premium.

 Because of these scams, and a wheat shortage, the Bavarian authorities came up with the Purity Law (Reinheitsgebot) [R].